Amherst Youth Basketball: Fundamentals for the 2023-2024 Season

 House League Info

-Registration in Amherst Youth Basketball is available to players at the appropriate grade level who meet the following criteria.
+Registration in Amherst Youth Basketball is available to boys, subject to the following criteria.

-1. Reside in the Town of Amherst and/or
+- Reside in the Town of Amherst or

-4. Reside in the Williamsville Central School District.
+- Reside in the Williamsville Central School District or

 Requests to Play with Other Players or at Specific Times